Shenchii/SeeKampus/README.md

 The Seekampus app should now be running on your local machine at http://localhost:5000/.

 Usage
 After installation, you can access the Seekampus web application by opening a web browser and navigating to http://localhost:5000/.
-From there, you can search for and book campus facilities.